EhtishamSK/GenotypeTraitPCA/README.md

 ### Visualizations

-- **Scree Plot**
+- **Cumulative Variance Plot**
-  Displays the variance explained by each principal component, highlighting the most informative components.
+  Shows the proportion of variance explained cumulatively by the principal components, often integrated with the scree plot.

   ![Scree Plot](scree_plot.png)